scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-Channel holy energy to destroy a creature living against the natural law. targeting an undead or monstrosity in range that you can see, make a spellcasting roll against their stamina.
-On success they take 7 wounds, or taking 6 wounds minus 1 for every success difference between your rolls on fail.
-Regardless of success, the target gains Slow equal to the number of crits you rolled.
+Channel holy energy to destroy an undead or monstrosity.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 7 wounds, or taking 6 wounds minus 1 for every difference in success between your rolls on fail.
+Regardless of success the creature gains slow 1 for 1 minute.

-The number of wounds dealt increases by 2 for every level above 4th.
+The number of wounds dealt increases by 2 for every level cast above 4th.

 ___
 #### Petrify